-Lima's best restaurants
+11 best restaurants in Lima, Peru

 A former lawyer, Rafael Osterling has become a culinary star with his eponymous restaurant.

-The subject of much critical acclaim and some high-flying culinary rankings, chef Rafael Osterling is heading in a new direction.
+The subject of much critical acclaim and some high-flying culinary rankings, chef Rafael Osterling's eponymous restaurant has been around for 20 years.

-That means that instead of providing a tasting menu of a dozen or more tiny but elaborately worked and often experimental portions, he's shooting to give diners a filling three-course meal, but one with all the flair you'd expect of a world-class chef.
+Housed in an impressive Art Deco mansion, its menu pays homage to traditional Peruvian cuisine while incorporating Japanese and Italian elements.

-The current menu includes very Peruvian items such as "tiradito," a kind of fish carpaccio, made with tuna and flavored with avocado and palm hearts, and duck (a staple along Peru's northern coast) braised with black beer and served with sweet rice.
+Among the dishes currently being served up are very Peruvian items such as ceviche and tiradito, along with sashimi, carpaccio and pasta.

 Rafael, Calle San Martin 300, Miraflores, Lima; +51 1 2424149